 We’ve been living in Yangzhou, China for 9 months now and are loving it.

-Here are some of the many reasons why living abroad is awesome!
+Here are some of the many reasons why living in China is awesome!

 1. Moving Into A New Apartment.
-Figuring out where you want to live when you first arrive somewhere is exciting!
+Figuring out where you want to live when you first arrive somewhere is exciting.
 Looking at lots of places and trying to get across to the real estate agent (who doesn’t speak English) that you want a one bedroom apartment, not a studio, is definitely entertaining.
+Finding our apartment in China took some time, but in the end, we’re happy with it.

 3. Forging Friendships with Locals.
 We’ve been living here for a while now and have our favourite little shops and restaurants that we go to for our fruits, vegetables, street-eats and the best Chinese food.
 From shop owners to colleagues, when living somewhere, you really get to know the local people on a closer level.